opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

 17     On the fourth issue, the district judge did not accept Nurun’s allegation that GSE had conspired to prosecute Nurun for the offence, nor did he accept the contention that Kamrul, Kashem and Saiful were all part of a conspiracy to falsely implicate Nurun (see GD at [187]–[188]).

 18     In sentencing the accused, the district judge noted that the Prosecution had submitted for a custodial sentence of at least four weeks’ imprisonment (see GD at [197]).
-He highlighted that the Prosecution relied on the precedent set out in _Public Prosecutor v Hue An Li_ [2014] 4 SLR 616 (“ _Hue An Li_ ”).
+He highlighted that the Prosecution relied on the precedent set out in _Public Prosecutor v Hue An Li_ <span class="citation">[2014] 4 SLR 616</span> (“ _Hue An Li_ ”).
 The district judge agreed with the Prosecution that the primary sentencing consideration in cases involving s 15(3A) of the WSHA was general deterrence (see GD at [205]).
 However, he did not think that the precedents for causing death by a negligent act under s 304A(b) of the Penal Code (Cap 224, 2008 Rev Ed), including _Hue An Li_ were applicable (see GD at [208]).
 Although he assessed that the potential for harm in the present case was high, he found that Nurun’s culpability was lower than GSE, which was found in _PP v GSE_ to be medium to high (see GD at [209]).
 The district judge agreed with the defence’s submission that no custodial sentence had been imposed in all prior cases under s 15(3A) decided after _Hue An Li_ which involved death.
 Hence, he concluded that the custodial threshold had not been crossed.
 Based on the state court precedents cited, he then sentenced Nurun to a fine of $15,000, in default two months’ imprisonment (see GD at [210]–[211]).

 **The appeal against conviction**